bradleyschacht/LasVegasWorkshop2025/labs/01 - Getting started.md

     <img src = "../assets/images/01_warehouse_query_delete_query_1_confirm.png"/>

 <h3 id="1.2">1.2 - Using client tools</h3>

+*Note: Lab 1.2 - Using client tools is **optional** and **does not** affect your ability to complete any future labs.
+To complete this section you will also need to have a client tool like SQL Server Management Studio (SSMS) or Visual Studio Code with the MSSQL extension installed.*

 1. With the warehouse still open, from the **Home** tab of the ribbon, select the **gear** icon from the ribbon to open the warehouse settings.